notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 _wide characters_: if your programming interface allocates strings based on number of bytes, then you will need to allocate `2*MAX_PATH` for the number of bytes, to be able to hold `MAX_PATH` wide characters.

+### Caveat on Data Structures

+The canonical source for internal data structures used by messages and notifications is the `Notepad_plus_msgs.h` file from the most recent [plugin template](https://github.com/npp-plugins/plugintemplate), or [that file](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/src/MISC/PluginsManager/Notepad_plus_msgs.h) from the Notepad++ source code repository.
+If the structure is known to have changed between versions, it may be pointed out here; when it does change, you will either need to restrict your destination version(s) to those that use the same structure definition as your plugin, or choose between the structure definitions on-the-fly based on the active Notepad++ version.